 Under the Council's scrutiny arrangements the Scrutiny Chairs and Vice-Chairs Group (SCVCG) performs the role of a coordinating committee.
-The Group met on 3 December 2015.
-No matters were referred to this Committee for consideration.
+The Group held its first meeting during the new Council's term of office on the 20 July 2017.
+During the course of that meeting the following items were referred to this Committee for consideration: